Instructions for etching titanium with Titan-Etch

-Do NOT use any other materials (e.g. glass and metals) than plastic or titanium for handling and storing Titan-etch.
-If you do, your etching bath will become contamined and lose it's effectiveness.
+Please note: Do not use any materials other than plastic or titanium (e.g. glass and metals) for handling and storing Titan-etch.
+If you do, your etching bath will become contaminated and loses its effectiveness.

 Preparing the Titan-Etch solution

 Titan-Etch must be dissolved in distilled water to produce the etchant (etching solution).
-It is important to use the entire bottle of Titan-Etch when mixing it with the distilled water, since the solid ingredients do not mix homogeneously.
+Use the entire 250g or 500g jar/pouch of Titan-Etch when mixing it with distilled water, for the solid ingredients of Titan-etch

-Note: the following instructions are based on the use of 250 g Titan-Etch, which produces 1.85 liters of Etchant.
-For the 500 g bottles of Titan-Etch simply double the amounts of water and Titan-Etch used below.
+Please note: the following instructions are based on the use of 250g Titan-Etch.
+For the 500g pouches/jars of Titan-Etch simply double the amounts of distilled water and Titan-Etch listed below.

-- Prepare a container with demineralized water, which will be used for rinsing the titanium parts beforehand.
+- Prepare a container with distilled or demineralized water, which will be used for rinsing the titanium parts beforehand.